Last updated: Oct-06-2024

 Apply common video transformations

-This section provides an overview and examples of the following commonly used image transformation features, along with links to more detailed documentation on these features:
+This section provides a brief overview of commonly used video transformation features, along with examples and links to detailed documentation for further exploration:

-For a full list of all supported video transformations and their usage, see the Transformation URL API Reference.
+To view a complete list of supported video transformations and their usage, check out the Transformation URL API Reference.

 Resizing and cropping videos